Travel Abroad Current COVID-19 Procedures

 For the purposes of this document, the terms “student,” “participant,” and “passenger” mean any person taking part in any Davidson-Davie Community College study abroad program, including current Davidson-Davie Community College students, faculty, and staff, as well as any external community members.

-Davidson-Davie Community College is accepting applications at this time to allow for all upcoming study abroad opportunities.
 The college will carefully assess program viability based on established criteria 120 days before the start of each Study Abroad program.
 Participants should also cautiously assess the situation based on their personal comfort level and risk tolerance.

 - Department of State (U.S. DOS) travel advisory for the host country is at a level 1 or 2